napulen/romanyh/README.md

     score.show()
 ```

-This is useful when you want to generate alternative harmonizations of the same input.
+This is useful when you want to generate alternative voicings for the same input.

 The harmonizations are sorted according to the voice-leading algorithm.
 You can expect each successive harmonization to be worse than the previous one.

-Similarly, you can expect the first harmonization to be the *best* one.
+Similarly, you can expect the first harmonization to always be the *best* one.
+At least according to what the rules of the algorithm decide.

-The first harmonization provided by `harmonizations` should always be the same than the one provided by `harmonize`.
+The first harmonization provided by `harmonizations` is always the same than the one provided by `harmonize`.

 ## License